-The project produced a lot of very interesting and exciting work but culminated in the young people making a short film to document the process of the project, alongside a professional documentary maker.
+The project produced a lot of very interesting and exciting work, culminating in the young people making a short film to document the process of the project, alongside a professional documentary maker.
 The film was screened as part of a planned public event at Battersea Arts Centre at the end of the project, and was accompanied by live performances from the young people.

 Common Ground was a highly successful project, fulfilling all its aims.
 All of the groups benefitted from a high-quality arts experience, receiving specialist sessions from freelance practitioners.
 The enjoyment derived from this and the pride taken by participants in the work they produced, contributed towards increased levels of confidence.
 One of the many positive outcomes, which can be viewed in the Common Ground evaluation, it that BPS have employed one of the Common Ground freelancers to work with students from the school and older adults from the Katherine Low Settlement as part of a series of intergenerational storytelling workshops.